-Recognition at an honors assembly will be given to those scholars who achieved straight As during the current year.
-The designation of Valedictorian and Salutatorian will be determined by the highest and second highest Grade Point Average respectively for scholars who have been at Heritage all four of their high school years.
+Recognition will be given to those scholars who achieved straight A's during the current year.
+The designation of Valedictorian and Salutatorian will be determined by the highest and second highest grade point average respectively and courses taken for scholars who have been at Heritage all four of their high school years.
+In the event of a tie, classes taken by the scholars will be used to determine the valedictorian and salutatorian.